Crawfish Etouffee

 Love Louisiana and Cajun food?
 Don’t miss out on Chicken and Sausage Gumbo, Ground Beef Meat Pies and Chicken and Sausage Jambalaya!

-This Crawfish Etouffee recipe was originally published on October 5, 2016, as a part of the #foodiefootballfans collaboration.
-It was updated and republished on September 2, 2020, with new images and additional instructions, tips and tricks.
+2020 update: This Crawfish Etouffee recipe was originally published in October 2016, as a part of the #foodiefootballfans collaboration.
+It was updated and republished in September 2020 with new images and additional instructions, tips and tricks.

-We could probably attend an outdoor football game without melting, y’all.
+We could probably attend an outdoor football game without melting.

 And it finally feels like we can make some more traditional gameday dishes because I always associate tailgate food with the fall.